 We can now move on to the next step: stretching the udon noodles a bit more and flattening them.
 We then place the steel bars around which the udon noodles are wrapped on a table equipped with hooks and verify that the noodles are well positioned, meaning no strands are overlapping.
 Now we use a rolling pin to roll the noodles flat.

 We then have to unstick the individual strands of udon once again and check that everything is arranged properly.
 Little by little, I start to see the Inaniwa udon taking shape.

 Last step: stretching

 There is one final step to give the udon their shape.
 This final step is, to me, the most delicate but also the most rewarding one.
 The noodles are hung using one of the steel bars, ready to be stretched by a gently caressing them with my hands.
 This is what will slowly give them their characteristic thinness.
 No sudden movements here; you have to be extra careful.
 If you try to rush, the noodles will break and fall off.
 Once the noodles reached the level of my knees, my teacher told me that we are done with this step.
 From here, we let the udon hang and the last few centimetres of length will be gained naturally, with the weight of the steel bar slowly stretching them down.

 And that’s it.
-The udon, which have become as thin as possible during this process, will now be left to dry for two days.
+The udon, which has become as thin as possible during this process, will now be left to dry for two days.
 I get to fill a bag with scraps to bring back home.
 The udon that I just made will be sent directly to where I am staying within a week.